Essentials for an Effective Rental Ad

 Would a rental ad that reads “Apartment has floors, windows, and a door” appeal to you?
 Adding a few strategic adjectives will make your property sound more appealing.
 Try something like, “Spacious apartment has hardwood floors and large windows.”
 Highlight the best features of your property.
 A walk-in closet, stainless steel appliances, eat-in kitchen, and a washer/dryer on premises are all desirable features.

-A single family home or a second floor unit with a garden view sound great, but saying that your unit is a fourth floor walk-up might not attract many people.
+A single family home or a second floor unit with a garden view sounds great, but saying that your unit is a fourth-floor walk-up might not attract many people.
 If the neighborhood is a selling point, mention it, but otherwise, you might want to skirt around it.
 You can also include services, stores, restaurants, and schools that are nearby.

 Choose your words carefully, but try not to go over the top.
 Too much enthusiasm can make people suspicious and be a turnoff.
 By the same token, you don't want to underplay your rental, either.
 "Nice" is too mild.
 "Spectacular" is too much.
 Consider terms like, "spacious," "classic," "tasteful," or "vintage."